ArduPilot/ardupilot_wiki/common/source/docs/common-baro-external.rst

 .. warning::

-   This page is a work-in-progress and the instructions below have not been completely verified to be correct
+   Support for external barometers will be released with Copter-3.6.1.
+The instructions below have only been verified for the Drotek MS5611 barometer.
+The Adafruit BMP280 has not been verified to work yet.

 .. image:: ../../../images/baro-top-image.png
     :width: 450px